block/goose/docs/blog/posts/2024-11-22-screenshot-driven-development.md

 export ANTHROPIC_API_KEY=your_api_key
 ```

-### Step 4: Enable the Screen Toolkit
+### Step 4: Enable the Screen toolkit
 Goose uses [toolkits](https://block.github.io/goose/plugins/plugins.html) to extend its capabilities.
 The [screen](https://block.github.io/goose/plugins/available-toolkits.html#6-screen-toolkit) toolkit lets Goose take and analyze screenshots.

-To enable the screen toolkit, add it to your Goose profile at ~/.config/goose/profiles.yaml.
+To enable the Screen toolkit, add it to your Goose profile at ~/.config/goose/profiles.yaml.

 > Your configuration might look slightly different depending on your LLM provider preferences.